lf-lang/rfcs/text/0002-rfc-process.md

 - Establish a record of the relevant design considerations and decisions.
 This is an important piece of documentation, as it allows us to find and reference past design considerations and is a valuable resource for new contributors.
-- Provide a process for producing a consensus among the contributors and stakeholders directly affected by the proposed change.
+- Provide a process that allows all contributors and stakeholders directly affected by the proposed change to comment and participate in the decision process.
 For substantial changes to the semantics or the textual and graphical syntax of the language, the community as a whole should be involved.
 - Make submitting RFCs enjoyable.
 Ideally, the RFC process should be perceived as a supporting tool that helps submitters to assess the feasibility of an idea early on (before sinking time into an implementation) and by helping to